bigfanjs/creating-a-movie-app-using-backbone.js/README.md

   * Karma for running my tests.
   * BabelJS for compiling my Javascript files.
   * WebDriverIO for end-to-end testing.
+  * ProxyQuireify for isolating the modules under test by Mocking dependencies.

 ## Working on it...